 Directions: Underline the words that will have the /ey/ sound in the following passage.
 Listen again, This time underline the words that will have the /ɛ/ sound in the following passage.
 Then practice reading it out loud.
+Student demonstrated progress by recongnizing most of the words, then by producing them correctly

 Communicative task Did not cover*